bingogh/better-mosquitto/README.md

 Because there are several design in mosquitto are not good enough, so i decide to change it as to train my c.

 ## TODO
-- event loop layer to support multi platform
+- libevent error support
+- persist/backup
+- signal handling

 ## log
-- 2014.3.31 remove "WITH_BROKER" and "WITH_BRIDGE" definition
+- 2014.3.31 add libevent support done
 - 2014.3.30 try to add libevent support
 - 2014.3.27 add kqueue support

 ## Feature

-## Not support

 ## 架构